Become an Advocate

 Volunteers come from all walks of life and a variety of educational and professional backgrounds.
 No experience is required.

 If you would like to become a CASA, please fill out the volunteer application below.
-Applicants will also complete an interview and undergo fingerprinting, criminal, and child abuse registry checks.
+Applicants are also required to (1) participate in a virtual information session (links to register below), (2) complete an interview, and (3) undergo fingerprinting, criminal, and child abuse registry checks.

 The first step to becoming a volunteer advocate is to attend an information session.
 Click below to register for our summer information session OR click HERE to request access to view a pre-recorded session.